showmeyourhits/adventofcode/README.md

 ## day 11

 Really monkey business.
 Cycles and structures.
 Add two new lines to end of input, to simplify parsing by `readline`.
 Use module division, since all tests use prime numbers.

+## day 12

+Path finding.
+Find length of shortest path from S to E. Time to roll out Dijkstra.
+Start looking from destination, to find nearest start.